-Food choices, exercise, stress-management, water consumption — they all help contribute to your ability to stay looking and feeling younger longer.
-Facials, botox, retinol and collagen — they give you that extra competitive edge as you fight the signs of aging.
+Food choices, exercise, stress management, water consumption – all help contribute to your ability to stay looking and feeling younger longer.
+Facials, botox, retinol, and collagen – they give you that extra competitive edge as you fight the signs of aging.

-Noise-induced hearing loss isn’t caused by aging, but according to the US Department of Health, age is the strongest predictor of hearing loss.
+Noise-induced hearing loss isn’t caused by aging, but according to the research, age is the strongest predictor of hearing loss.
 Because of this, it’s largely perceived to be a sign of aging in our society.

 Here’s a breakdown of when hearing loss typically occurs:

 - 8.5% of people 55-64 have significant hearing loss

 - 25% of 65-74-year-olds have it

 - By 75 over 50% of people have disabling hearing loss

 The other 50%, 75%, and 91.5% have varying levels of hearing loss that may still affect their ability to stay active and social.
 Treatment isn’t reserved for people who can’t hear at all.
 In fact, if you can’t hear at all, there’s little to nothing a doctor can do.

 Despite the prevalence of hearing loss among those middle-aged or older, the government estimates that less than 30% of people who would benefit from treatment get it.

 There are many reasons that people don’t get treatment for hearing loss.